wxie2017/wxie2017.github.io/pages/speech/Free_from_Fear.md

 Mentor has one good thing.
 You communicate with your mentee and may know more about her than other club members.
 I find that Lanlan is a natural public speaker.
+I only need encourage her to follow the Pathways, and she would make it.

-I like her speeches not only because I am her mentor, but because she always find her own stories in the speeches.
+I like her speeches not only because I am her mentor, but also because she always find her own stories in the speeches.
 She is my mentor in this part.
 This is a great talent.
 I fear that I could not guide her enough on this.
 However, the fear is useless.
 Lanlan set her own goals and followed her own